DenzilGreenwood/pyciaf/README.md

 **Version:** 1.0.0

+> **⚠️ WORK IN PROGRESS DISCLAIMER**
+> This framework is actively under development and will be updated periodically as needed.
+APIs, documentation, and features may change.
+The current version provides core functionality for cryptographic provenance tracking and audit compliance, but should be considered a development release.
+Production deployments should carefully evaluate current capabilities against requirements.

 A Python framework for verifiable AI training and inference with cryptographic provenance, selective ("lazy") capsule materialization, and compliance mapping.

 ![License: Proprietary](https://img.shields.io/badge/License-Proprietary-red.svg)